lesaff/processwire-s3-cloudfront/README.md

 # Amazon S3 CloudFront Module for ProcessWire 3.x
+Version: 1.0.0

 This module/plugin provides a way to synchronize, serve and backup to Amazon S3/ CloudFront all the page files uploaded through the Admin of ProcessWire.
 This is a fork of the original module made by Nmendes.